 - Click the Edit button.
 The Edit Content area opens.

 - Choose the number of columns to insert.
-To display large images, choose 2 columns.
+To display large images, choose two columns.

 - Click OK.
-Now you have one row with 2 empty column cells.
+Now, you have one row with two empty column cells.

 2 Changing component visibility